You are here

 Drip Irrigation: Water to the Roots

-One approach to getting plants the moisture they need is by sending water directly to the roots with a drip irrigation system.
-While the irrigation method is more expensive – it’s made up of hoses with holes throughout that pump water directly to plant roots within the soil – farmers see a reduction in water applied.
-Drip irrigation can also be beneficial to oddly shaped or sloped fields.
+One approach to getting plants the moisture they need is by sending water directly to the roots with a drip irrigation system or a subsurface drip irrigation system.
+A drip system is made up of hoses with holes throughout that pump water directly to plant roots within the soil.
+While this irrigation method is more expensive, farmers see a reduction in water applied.
+Drip can also be beneficial to oddly shaped or sloped fields.

 Center Pivot Irrigation

 This method of irrigating involves long steel arms and sprinkler nozzles and pivots, usually electrically, around a center base to reach the entire field.
-In southwestern Kansas, farmers are getting innovative with their pivot irrigation systems to help reduce water usage without cutting yields to help the Ogallala Aquifer.
+In southwestern Kansas, farmers are getting innovative with their pivots to help reduce water usage without cutting yields to help the Ogallala Aquifer.

 A farm family with 57 center pivot irrigation systems across central Kansas uses remote monitoring and control to keep up with all the units.
 When it comes to fertigation, the farmers manage injections themselves, but having remote control has helped the family dedicate more time to field scouting and nutrient management.

 Irrigation Technology Advances

 New technology is regularly revealed as environmental needs change and the U.S. takes a harder look at water consumption.
 Farmers already control their irrigation systems with full-color touchscreen displays, one of a number of advanced irrigation controller technology options.
 Apps are also available to maximize water use.

 A University of Missouri smart app can advise Missouri farmers on when to irrigate.
 To help farmers do a better job of managing moisture, the app uses weather conditions based on field location, evapotranspiration estimates, and NRCS soil mapping and texture data.